tuankhoin/server-system-learning/README.md

 ## <a name="what"></a>More stuff?

-Here I will put a list of remaining interesting tools that I could not finished, due to the limited internship time and lack of backgound knowledge.
-If you have the background knowledge, this would be something interesting that you will learn:
+Here I will put a list of remaining interesting tools that I could not finished, due to either the limited internship time or lack of backgound knowledge.
+If you have the them, this would be something interesting that you will learn:

 * [Terraform](https://www.terraform.io/).
 Background knowledge: Cloud services
 * [Odoo for Developers](https://www.odoo.com/documentation/13.0/index.html).
 Background knowledge: Basic Python